-Cases are rising quickly in Italy.
-Restrictions in place and there is a state of emergency in place until January 31st, 2021.
+Cases are rising in Italy.
+Restrictions are in place and there is a state of emergency in place until April 30th, 2021.
 To check the latest figures and updates by region visit the Italian Ministry of Health (use Google translate to see English language).

-Sadly more than 41,000 people have died due to covid-19 in Italy where there have been more than 2.9 million infections.
+Sadly over 98,000 people have died due to covid-19 in Italy where there have been more than 2.9 million infections.
 To date 4.3 million people have been vaccinated in Italy (population of 60 million)

 What restrictions and social distancing rules apply?

-The situation in November is changing rapidly.
-The country will be divided into 3 zones with varying stages of restrictions expected to be updated on 11th November
+The situation in March is changing rapidly.
+The country is currently divided into red, orange or yellow zones with a review to take place weekly.

 National rules / yellow zone: